NomoPMO/main/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
-about: Suggest a new idea or improvement for NomoPMO
+about: Suggest a new idea or improvement for Habitrek
 title: '"[FEATURE] Brief description of the idea"'
 labels: enhancement
-assignees: NomoPMO
+assignees: habitrek

 ---